splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 .. meta::
    :description: Schedule use case for Incident Intelligence for a business hours and nights-and-weekends rotation.

-Coverage needs:
+Skyler the site reliability engineering manager needs to create a on-call schedule for the Buttercup Industries web application with the following coverage needs:

-- You need coverage for your web application service for business hours Monday through Friday of each week, with one responder on the team being on call for a whole week.
+- Skyler needs coverage for the web application service for business hours Monday through Friday of each week, with one responder on the team being on call for a whole week.
-- You also need coverage for your web application service for nights and weekends.
+- Skyler also needs coverage for the web application service for nights and weekends.
 Night coverage is 5 PM to 8 AM Monday through Friday.
 Weekend coverage is one responder who is on call from Friday at 5 PM to Monday at 9 AM.
-- Finally, you need one responder on call 24x7 as secondary coverage for one week Monday through Sunday.
+- Finally, Skyler needs one responder on call 24x7 as secondary coverage for one week Monday through Sunday.

-For these coverage needs, you need to create two schedules, one for the primary coverage that includes three shifts: one for business hours, a second for nights coverage, and a third for weekends.
-The second schedule is your schedule for secondary coverage.
-Finally, you need to add these schedules to two steps in the incident workflow for the web application service.
-Follow these steps to create schedules for these coverage needs.
+For these coverage needs, Skyler takes the following steps to configure a schedule that meets these coverage needs:
+#.
+Create a schedule for the primary coverage that includes three shifts:
+    #.
+Create a business hours shift
+    #.
+Create a shift for weeknights coverage
+    #.
+Create a shift for weekends coverage
+#.
+Creates a schedule for secondary coverage
+#.
+Adds the schedules to two steps in the incident workflow for the web application service

 Create a schedule for primary coverage
 ==========================================